lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - if the W field in the SCHC ACK corresponds to the last window of the SCHC Packet,

-  * if the C bit is set, the sender MUST release all resource associated with this SCHC Packet and MUST exit successfully
+  * if the C bit is set, the sender MAY release all resource associated with this SCHC Packet and MAY exit successfully
   * otherwise,

     - the fragment sender MUST send SCHC Fragment messages containing all the tiles that are reported missing in the SCHC ACK.
-    - if the last message in this sequence of SCHC Fragment messages is not an All-1 SCHC Fragment, then a SCHC ACK REQ with the W field corresponding to the last window MUST be sent after the sequence
+    - if the last message in this sequence of SCHC Fragment messages is not an All-1 SCHC Fragment, then the fragment sender MUST send a SCHC ACK REQ with the W field corresponding to the last window after the sequence.

 - otherwise, the fragment sender